ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/how-to-implement-an-erc721-market/index.md

 sourceUrl: https://hackernoon.com/how-to-implement-an-erc721-market-1e1a32j9
 ---

-In this article, I’m going to show you how to code Craigslist for the Ethereum blockchain.
+In this article, I’m going to show you how to code Craigslist for the Cloiinkcoin blockchain.

 Before Gumtree, Ebay and Craigslist, classified boards were mostly made of cork or paper.
 There were classifieds boards in school corridors, newspapers, streetlights, storefronts.